 How you submit a research project through NAGANO depends on the type of project, and how many sites will participate in research.

-Research privileges are required to conduct research activities with CIUSSS-WCM staff or clients (using one of its facilities or integrated sites and including the clientele of its territory who are benefiting from treatment and home care).
-The request to obtain research privileges is made following the submission of a research study to the REO.
-It determines whether the researcher must submit a request for research privileges and refers them to the person designated for Medical / Biomedical research stream or for First-Line or Psychosocial research stream.
-For more information please refer to this page.
+Research privileges are required to conduct research activities with CIUSSS West-Central Montreal staff or clients (using one of its facilities or integrated sites and including the clientele of its territory who are benefiting from treatment and home care).
+The request to obtain research privileges is made before the submission of a research study to the Research Review Office.
+The office can help to determine whether the researcher must submit a request for research privileges and refers them to the person designated for Medical / Biomedical research stream or for First-Line or Psychosocial research stream.

-- A research project evaluated at the WCMH REC, for which the research activities will be executed only at the WCMH installation(s) (e.g. Jewish General Hospital, Maimonides, CLSC de la Montagne, Constance-Lethbridge Rehabilitation Center, etc)
+- A research project evaluated at the CIUSSS West-Central Research Ethics Board for which the research activities will be executed only at the CIUSSS West-Central installation(s) (e.g. Jewish General Hospital, Maimonides, CLSC de la Montagne, Constance-Lethbridge Rehabilitation Center, etc).

-- A Research project evaluated at the CRIR REC for which the research activities will be executed at the WCMH installation(s).
+- A Research project evaluated at the CRIR Research Ethics Board for which the research activities will be executed at the CIUSSS West-Central installation(s).

-- A research project evaluated at the WCMH REC, for which the research activities will be executed at the WCMH installation(s) and at other institutions
+- A research project evaluated at the CIUSSS West-Central Research Ethics Board, for which the research activities will be executed at the CIUSSS West-Central installation(s) and at other institutions.

-- A research project evaluated at another REC (other than the CCOMTL REC) for which the activities will be executed at local sites , in this case, at the WCMH installation(s)
+- A research project evaluated at another REB (other than the CIUSSS West-Central Research Ethics Board) for which the activities will be executed at local sites , in this case, at the CIUSSS West-Central installation(s).

 The 4 steps to begining your research activities: